ShomaJPN/SoftwareUpdates/README.md

 # SoftwareUpdates (macOS)

 ## Overview
-These Bash ShellScripts check UpdatePolicies and install SoftwareUpdates (MS Office and macOS).
+These Bash ShellScripts check update-policies and install updates (MS Office and macOS).
-Display FinderDialog to prompt for changing policy / installing.
+Display Finder-Dialog to prompt for changing policy / installing.
 If administrator privileges is required, it shows "Touch ID" dialog.
 Plese use with launchd / launchctl. (check Every xx hours while logged in)